The-Animonculory/DogeCraft/GUIDE.md

 * [YUNG's Better Strongholds](https://www.curseforge.com/minecraft/mc-mods/yungs-better-strongholds-fabric) -  A complete redesign of Minecraft strongholds like never before, making them much more complex and exciting while still staying true to vanilla themes.
 There are over 15 different rooms, various types of tunnels and hallways, staircases, traps, and even hidden areas!
 * [YUNG's Bridges](https://www.curseforge.com/minecraft/mc-mods/yungs-bridges-fabric) - YUNG's Bridges is the first Minecraft mod to ever add naturally generated bridges to the game.
 Explore the world and discover over 15 different types of bridges, each with biome-specific variants!
 * [YUNG's Extras](https://www.curseforge.com/minecraft/mc-mods/yungs-extras-fabric) - A myriad of structures, features, and vanilla+ content.
 This mod is a collection of upgrades to vanilla Minecraft that are each individually too small for their own mods, but together create a nice finishing touch for your modpack.
 It's the cherry on top for any modpack.
+* [Ecologics](https://www.curseforge.com/minecraft/mc-mods/ecologics) - Ever thought the bland Vanilla biomes could use an update?
+Ecologics aims to improve various Vanilla biomes by adding fun new mobs, blocks, and more, all while staying completely true to the Vanilla style.